 "Within the PT profession, the call for a commitment to EBP has gradually become more strident and has corresponded with similar ongoing efforts in other health care professions.
 Many PT professional organizations have identified EBP as a priority.
 Numerous authors have stated that physical therapists have a moral, professional, and ethical obligation as professionals to provide evidence based service and to move away from interventions based solely on anecdotal testimonies, expert opinion, or physiologic rationale.
 The ultimate goal of this increased emphasis on using evidence to guide practice is to build a body of knowledge that supports the effectiveness of that practice.
-As Harris noted, 'It is high time for physical therapists to ensure that the treatments they are endorsing and providing for their clients are based on the strictest rules of experimental design and scientific evidence.""
+As Harris noted, 'It is high time for physical therapists to ensure that the treatments they are endorsing and providing for their clients are based on the strictest rules of experimental design and scientific evidence."

-The most common definition of EBP has 3 components: "Integration of the best research evidence with clinical expertise and patient values".
+The most common definition of EBP has 3 components, all of which are consistent with the PRI approach: "Integration of the best research evidence with clinical expertise and patient values".2